raganwald/presentations/presentation.md

 ## lesson
 # *Composing functions with combinators increases code flexibility...*

+^ teases apart heterogeneous factoring

 ---

 ## lesson
 # *Composing functions with combinators demands increased mental flexibility*

+^ asterix: with care, they can be easier to read.

 ---